anooruddh/devops/k8s-readme.md

 SELinux defines access controls for the applications, processes, and files on a system.
 It uses security policies, which are a set of rules that tell SELinux what can or can’t be accessed, to enforce the access allowed by a policy.

 If SELinux has been disabled in your environment, you can enable SElinux by editing /etc/selinux/config and setting SELINUX=permissive.
 Since SELinux was not currently enabled

+### What is Helm?

+Helm is widely known as "the package manager for Kubernetes".

+The path Helm took to solve this issue was to create Helm Charts.
+Each chart is a bundle with one or more Kubernetes manifests – a chart can have child charts and dependent charts as well.

+his means that Helm installs the whole dependency tree of a project if you run the install command for the top-level chart.
+You just a single command to install your entire application, instead of listing the files to install via kubectl.

+Charts allow you to version your manifest files too, just like we do with Node.js or any other package.
+This lets you install specific chart versions, which means keeping specific configurations for your infrastructure in the form of code.

+Helm also keeps a release history of all deployed charts, so you can go back to a previous release if something went wrong.

+### How to Create a Helm Chart